 How can we explain the lack of a clear regional MPA effect after over ten years of protection?
 One explanation may lie in fleet dynamics.
 Much of the theoretical literature on MPAs assumes that all else being equal bigger reserves produce bigger conservation gains (42).
 However, these models generally simulate fleet dynamics through fishing mortality rates (e.g. concentration of fishing mortality (53)).
-The assumption of these models is that fishers determine an amount off effort to exert, and distribute that effort outside the MPA in response to some function.
+The assumption of these models is that fishers determine an amount of effort to exert, and distribute that effort outside the MPA in response to some function.